 I remember early in my elementary school carer my mom literally hating parent teacher conferences.
 You parents with a difficult child, you know what I'm talking about.
 My mom would dread every single one!
 That was really my own fault, not hers.
 I was that difficult child.
 But my mom loved me, still does.
 I grew up feeling love and acceptance from my mom.
 I can only compare it to the love of God for His children.
 It's been a blessing!
 Again, instilling in me a great sense of confidence.

 I remember one particular parent teacher conference where my mom was handed a failing report card and told by the teacher that I was stubborn.
 It was even in writing on the back of that report card, and it was true.
 I was stubborn!
 I still have that report card.
 What I'll never forget about that conference was my mom's response.
 It changed my life.
-She looked at the report card, then looked that teacher in the eye and said, "Stubborn is good when you get it headed in the right direction."
+She looked at the report card, then looked that teacher in the eye and said,

 I grew up with different definitions of who I was.
 On the one hand I was a failing, stubborn brat.
 But love said that stubborn was good when you get it headed in the right direction.
 So many times the labels we grow up with are what we become.
 The world can steal our true identity-- what God says we are, and replace it with what it says we are.